UsmanSakhbeev/python-project-49/README.md

 Should the player fail, the game ends and can be replayed by typing the name of the game.

-GAMES DESCRIPTION:
+# Games description:

-brain-games: greeting of the player
+1. brain-games: greeting of the player

-brain-calc: calculate the result of the equation
+2. brain-calc: calculate the result of the equation

-brain-even: determine if the number is even
+3. brain-even: determine if the number is even

-brain-gcd: calculate the greatest common divisor of two numbers
+4. brain-gcd: calculate the greatest common divisor of two numbers

-brain-prime: determine if the number is even
+5. brain-prime: determine if the number is even

-brain-progression: calculate the hidden number in the progression
+6. brain-progression: calculate the hidden number in the progression

-Installation:
+# Installation:

 Clone the code to your directory: git clone https://github.com/UsmanSakhbeev/python-project-49.git